adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 h = [1, 0.1]
 {% endhighlight %}

 The next step is creating gridspec.
 Gridspec is a suite of classes and methods to customize the size of our axes in matplotlib.
 Commonly we would want to have our Chronostratigraphic units in a narrower axis compared to the data.

-There are many ways to use gridspec, but this one is my favorite because you do not need to import a separate `Gridspec` module.
+There are many ways we can use gridspec, but this one is my favorite because you do not need to import a separate `Gridspec` module.

 {% highlight python %}
 gs = fig.add_gridspec(ncols=1, nrows=2, width_ratios=w, height_ratios=h)